About the EFR Service

 This means the CPRG members have approved funding for all patients who meet the published / agreed clinical criteria.
-The EFR team have developed a matching PA Application form as a “checklist” of the policy.
+The EFR team have developed an appropriate PA Application form as a “checklist” against the policy.

 This means the CPRG members have agreed that no funding is routinely available for this request.

 No policy exists as the request is non- standard.